Noah Donohoe police search delayed by ‘visceral’ atmosphere in crowd – inquest

 A former police inspector told a coroner’s court that political representatives had asked people to assist in looking for Noah in 2020.

-The retired officer, who was the first to enter part of the storm drain network as part of the search for Noah, said he believed the tunnels would have been a “very challenging place to survive if you were naked”.
+The retired officer, who was the first to enter a stretch of the storm drain network as part of the search for Noah, said he believed the tunnels would have been a “very challenging place to survive if you were naked”.

 The inquest at Belfast Coroner’s Court, which is being heard with a jury, is now in its fourth week.